 Lady Edith’s secret daughter, it’s originally planned that she’ll be given up for adoption.
 But Edith can’t bear to be parted from her, and eventually takes her in as a ward, before admitting their relationship.
 The show launched the name.
 It sits just a bit outside of the current US Top 1000, and continues to gain rapidly in use.
 Originally a mash-up of Mary and gold, the richly meaningful name could easily join other floral favorites on the charts.

 Lady Mary Crawley is the eldest daughter at Dowton.
 Sometimes cold and calculating, even cruel, she’s also whip-smart, generous, and brave, too.
 Her first husband’s death devastates her, but by series’ end, she’s found love once more.
-I felt certain that the beautiful aristocrat would remind us all how much we love this classic girls’ name.
-But so far, it continues to fall in use.
+In the movie, we also meet two historical figures – Queen Mary and her daughter, Princess Mary.

 The extended Crawley family includes cousin Rose, daughter of Hugh and Susan MacClare, and great-niece to Violet Crawley.
-There’s also Robert’s sister, Rosamund.
-But it’s Rose that feels like the bigger Downton name.
-After all, Lady Rose moves in to the grand house when her parents move to India.
-Her daring romances dominate several storylines, as does her eventual marriage to The Honourable Ephraim Atticus Aldridge.
+Lady Rose moves in to the grand house when her parents move to India.
+Her rebellions and romances dominate several storylines, as does her eventual marriage to The Honourable Ephraim Atticus Aldridge.

 Sybil was given to just a dozen girls the year Downton Abbey debuted; by 2018, that number soared to 108.
 The youngest Crawley daughter, idealistic, romantic, and warm, Sybil marries for love, and dies tragically young.
 Her daughter is also Sybil, called Sybbie.
 She’s raised at the Abbey, alongside her cousins.
 While rare, it could be part of the next wave of vintage revival names, a substitute for Abigail or Evelyn.